Conductor exponents for families of hyperelliptic curves: Introduction

 \item If $r \mid ab$, the twist of $\Cminus$ by a uniformizer of $\Qplus_{\qQzrplus}$ has conductor exponent $\frac{r-1}{2}$.

 \item If $r \mid b$, the twist of $\Cplus$ by a uniformizer of $\Qplus_{\qQzrplus}$ has conductor exponent $\frac{r-1}{2}$. \end{enumerate} \end{cor}

-\begin{remark} In the context of proving the non-existence of non-trivial solutions to generalised Fermat equations (\ref{GeneralisedFermatEq}), one assumes that the triple $(a,b,c)\in \Z^3$ is a non-trivial solution and seeks a contradiction via the modular method (see \cite{DarmonDuke} and \cite{MaleehaSamir} for more details).
+\begin{remark} In the context of solving generalised Fermat equations (\ref{GeneralisedFermatEq}) one assumes that the triple $(a,b,c)\in \Z^3$ is a non-trivial primitive solution (\ie \ $abc \neq 0$ and $\gcd(a, b, c) = 1$) and seeks a contradiction via the modular method (see \cite{DarmonDuke} and \cite{MaleehaSamir} for more details).
 As such, this triple should not exist.
 In particular, a priori, one cannot perform numerical verification of the above results for the families $\Cminus$ and $\Cplus$.
 However, one can work around this issue by setting some values for say, $a, c, p, r$, and input the integer $b^p$ or $b^r$ into the defining polynomial of the curves.
-We did so and ran extensive numerical verification using Magma functions for conductor computations and Tim Dokchitser implementation of cluster pictures.
+We did so and ran extensive numerical verification using Magma \cite{Magma} functions for conductor computations and Tim Dokchitser's implementation of cluster pictures.
 All codes and computations are available in \cite{Git}. \end{remark}